Forecasting

 • Orders are never delayed.
 This assumption does not account for supply chain disruptions due to reduced shipping capacities, warehouse space and labor shortages, as well as global events that may impede trade and shipping routes.

 • There are no discounts on any of your orders.
-This assumption doesn’t work for businesses with strong seasonality, including retail holidays like Black Friday.
+This assumption doesn’t work for businesses with strong seasonality or significant sales and promotions during retail holidays like Black Friday.

 If any of these assumptions change during any given time period, and many will, it may affect the accuracy of your calculated optimal order quantity.